google/highway/g3doc/quick_reference.md

     `bytes[indices[i]]`, or 0 if `indices[i] & 0x80`.
 Uses byte lanes regardless
     of the actual vector types.
 Results are implementation-defined for `indices[i] < 0` or in `[HWY_MIN(Lanes(DFromV<V>()), 16), 0x80)`.
 The
-    zeroing behavior has zero cost on x86 and ARM.
+    zeroing behavior has zero cost on x86 and Arm.
 For vectors of >= 256 bytes (can happen on SVE and RVV), this will set all lanes after the first 128 to 0. `VI` are integers, possibly of a different type than those in `V`.
 The number of lanes in `V` and `VI` may differ.